A 6.2-magnitude earthquake hits Papua, Indonesia - ExBulletin

 A 6.2-magnitude earthquake hits Papua, Indonesia

-JAKARTA (Reuters) – An earthquake with a magnitude of 6.2 struck the Indonesian province of Papua on Monday, the National Geophysics Agency said, adding that there was no possibility of a tsunami.
+JAKARTA (Reuters) – A 6.2-magnitude earthquake hit the Indonesian province of Papua on Monday (July 3), the National Geophysics Agency said, adding that there was no possibility of a tsunami.

 The earthquake was strongly felt by residents in Jayapura, the capital of Papua, local police spokesman Ignatius Bene Ade Prabowo said, adding that there were no immediate reports of damage or injuries.